Skip to product information

 Carbon-neutral shipping on all orders

-One of the great advantages of silver vine is that it is relatively easy to care for, especially when grown in good potting soil .
+One of the great advantages of satin pothos is that it is relatively easy to care for, especially when grown in good potting soil .
 Silver vine thrives in indirect sunlight and shade.
-The vine needs to dry out between waterings .
+The vine needs to dry out between waterings.
 Normal room temperature is excellent.
+To allow the silver vine to climb beautifully, a moss pole is recommended.

 Origin

 From Bangladesh to Malaysia and the island region, Scindapsus pictus climbs best in warm, humid rainforests.
-Scindapsus pictus belongs to the cold-hardy plant family 'aroids'.
+Scindapsus pictus belongs to the aroid plant family.

 Silver vine origin